microsoft/terminal/doc/bot.md

 1. Issues manually marked as `Resolution-Duplicate` will be closed shortly after activity stops
 1. Pull requests manually marked as `AutoMerge` will permit the bot to complete the PR and do cleanup when certain conditions are met.
 See details below.

-### Quick-Guidance to Core Contributors
-1. Look at `Needs-Attention` as top priority
-1. Look at `Needs-Triage` during triage meetings to get a handle on what's new and sort it out
-1. Look at `Needs-Tag-Fix` when you have a few minutes to fix up things tagged impoperly
-1. Manually add `Needs-Author-Feedback` when there's something we need the author to follow up on and want attention if they return it or an auto-close for inactivity if it goes stale.

 ## Rules

 ### Issue Management